ubd-frog/frog/README.md

 Frog is released under the MIT license.
 It is simple and easy to understand and places almost no restrictions on what you can do with Frog.
 [More Information](http://en.wikipedia.org/wiki/MIT_License)

+Some portions of Frog utilize GPL or LGPL code or apps:
+* Plupload under GPL2
+* ExtJS under GPL3
+* ffmpeg under LGPL

 Frog is a Server and Client solution for hosting and serving media files.
 The initial build was intended for creative studios, but could be used for anything, even a home solution.
 It was not meant for a front facing tool as the bandwidth costs would be outrageous.

 With Frog there are a few key points that make it a perfect solution for your team(s) creative uses.